openhab/openhab-addons/bundles/org.openhab.binding.freebox/README.md

 This binding integrates the [Freebox Revolution](https://www.free.fr/freebox/freebox-revolution/) and [Freebox Delta](https://www.free.fr/freebox/freebox-delta/) to your openHAB installation.

+The 'server' Bridge can be connected to Free infrastructures either by xDSL or fiber optic.

 ## Supported Things

 This binding supports the following thing types: